 - Accident At Work Compensation Calculator

-- Can I Be Sacked For Having An Accident At Work?: Where To Read More
+- Can I Be Disciplined For An Accident At Work? – Read More

 Every employee is entitled to a written statement of the main terms of employment from their employer, but many provide a contract of employment.
 If you work under an employment contract, you’re seen as an employee.